tpoisot/ms_proba_networks/ms/maintext.md

 ### Number of top predators

-Top-predators can loosely be defined as species that have no predecessors in the network: they are establishing links with other species, but no species are establishing links with them.
-Using the same approach than for the number of primary producers, the expected number of top-predators is therefore
+Top-predators can loosely be defined as species that have no predecessors in the
+network: they are establishing links with other species, but no species are establishing links with them.
+Using the same approach as for the number of primary producers, the expected number of top-predators is therefore

 \begin{equation}
 \hat{TP} = \sum_i\left(\prod_{j \neq i}(1-A_{ji})\right)
 \end{equation}

-Note that we exclude the self-interactions, as top-predators can, and often do, engage in cannibalism.
+Note that we exclude self-interactions, as top-predators can, and often do, engage in cannibalism.

 ### Number of species with no interactions

-Predicting the number of species with no interaction (or whether any species will have at least one interaction) is useful to predict whether species will be able to integrate themselves in an existing network, for example.
+Predicting the number of species with no interactions (or whether any species will have at least one interaction) is useful when predicting whether species will be able to integrate into an existing network, for example.
 Note that from a methodological point of view, this can be a helpful *a priori* measure to determine whether null models of networks will have a lot of species with no interactions, and so will require intensive sampling.

 A species has no interactions with probability